 1981 Model Year – B Series Cars

-Production then dropped to 761 units for the 1981 model year B-series derivative which came with seamless steel tubes instead of braided fuel lines and improved diaphragm clutch springs.
-A new sports seat with bigger bolsters was added to the options list.
-First Special Wishes (Sonderwunschen) slant-nose special model delivered July 1981.
+Production dropped to 761 units for the 1981 model year.
+A new sports seat with bigger bolsters was optional while the First Special Wishes (Sonderwunschen) slant-nose special model was first delivered July 1981.
 Pop-up headlamps replace bumper mounted lights from following year and normal fit from 1985.

 1982 Model Year – C Series Cars

-The only significant change made for the 1982 model year C-series 930 was the addition of a new high powered alternator with integrated voltage regulation.
-Production rose for the first time in two years and 1027 were built.
+The only significant change made for the 1982 model year C-series 930 was the addition of a new high powered alternator.
+Production was 1,027 units.

 1983 Model Year – D Series Cars